 Once you’ve charted your customer’s goals, actions, and touchpoints for each phase, you can actually design a map or timeline to help you and your team visualize the journey.
 Then you need to analyze your map and look at the points where your brand might need to improve.
 If some phases have many touchpoints, but customers aren’t converting, step back and think about how you’re communicating.
 If there are too few touchpoints in a phase, you might need to establish more ways to engage with your audience.
 By analyzing your map, you can see where your customer’s needs are not being met.
 Meeting those needs will provide a valuable customer experience and establish your brand as a company that helps people solve their problems.

-Now that you have your customer journey map, discover more ways you can improve your brick and mortar store through our video lessons.
+Now that you have your customer journey map, discover how you can open your own brick and mortar shop with Fourpost.